-(the ">" at the beginning is Maple's prompt for a command), Maple appeared to do nothing.
+Maple V appeared to do nothing.
 Closer inspection of the previously mentioned help item about the solve command revealed that it tries to find a symbolic expression for the variable in question and returns nothing at all if it can't do so.
 Grrr!
+Typing the same command into Maple 14, in its "Classic Worksheet" mode, gave: